 - Personalization of promotions depends on various factors such as demographics, location-specific attributes, and purchase behavior of the customer.

 - By using Big data technologies like Hadoop, customer personalized experience will bring in utmost customer service resulting in happy customers.

 - Retailers can use Big Data by providing customized messages and shopping offers

-Amazon has pioneered personalization strategy by using product based collaborative retail analytics.
-Amazon provides data driven recommendations to customers depending on previous purchase history, browser cookies, and wish lists.
+Amazon has pioneered a personalization strategy by using product-based collaborative retail analytics.
+Amazon provides data-driven recommendations to customers depending on previous purchase history, browser cookies, and wish lists.

 - Predicting stock demands

 - Profiling consumers is just one-way retail use cases can drive profits from big data.